danimcarv/danimcarv/README.md

 ## Welcome to my profile.

 ### My name is Daniel, I'm an IT Insfrastructure professional.
-I'm currently just starting my studies to become a software developer in a near future.
+I'm currently studying to become a software developer in a near future.

 ### Some skills I currently have:
 Amazon Web Services (certified) / Microsoft Azure (certified) / Java Middleware / Agile practices\